So which is it?

 Why was I choosing to play small?

 The answer to this came as a bit of a shock…the reason was that my habit, my belief that small is safe and safe is necessary because my resources are limited, prevented me from seeing the big-picture (where resources are bountiful and outsourced).
-I have known for quite some time that I struggle with big-picture thinking…overwhelmed by all the details that would need addressing…Because I as a detail thinker, my brain automatically would start running through everything that I would need to do for all the things, projects, ideas…and I would get overwhelmed, anxious and quickly shut down.
+I have known for quite some time that I struggle with big-picture thinking…overwhelmed by all the details that would need addressing…Because as a detail thinker, my brain automatically would start running through everything that I would need to do for all the things, projects, ideas to get done…and I would get overwhelmed, anxious and quickly shut down.

 You see, big-picture thinking requires that you believe in the possibility of life being different than the way it is right now.
 That you will have more, know more, be more than you are right now and it demands that you think and live outside of the box, where it’s not safe.